kaz-utashiro/greple/README.md

         greple -pe '^struct sockaddr' /usr/include/sys/socket.h

     It changes the unit of context specified by **-A**, **-B**, **-C** options.
-Space grap between paragraphs are also treated as block unit.
+Space gap between paragraphs are also treated as block unit.
 Thus, option **-pC2** will print with previous and after paragraph, and **-pC1** will print with just sorrounding spaces.